Cosmic structure formation in massive conformal gravity: Introduction

 \section{Introduction}

-The formation and evolution of large-scale structures in the universe provide one of the most stringent tests of any cosmological model.
-While the standard $\Lambda$CDM model successfully explains a wide range of observations, including the cosmic microwave background (CMB) \cite{Pla}, baryon acoustic oscillations (BAO) \cite{Bos}, and large-scale structure (LSS) \cite{Des1}, some important problems suffered by it, such as the cosmological constant problem \cite{Car}, the Hubble tension between the early and late universe observational data \cite{Rie}, and recent tensions in the growth rate of structures and the value of $\sigma_8$ \cite{Asg,Boy}, have motivated the exploration of alternative cosmological theories.
-We propose MCG, a conformally invariant modification of general relativity (GR) that includes a massive spin-$2$ ghost field\footnote{Although the presence of the ghost, the conformal symmetry ensure the unitarity of the theory \cite{Far1}, which is also renormalizable \cite{Far2,Far3}.} \cite{Far4}, as a potential candidate to address such challenges.
+The formation and evolution of large-scale structures in the universe \cite{Lif,Pee,Wei1} provide one of the most stringent tests of any cosmological model.
+While the standard $\Lambda$CDM model successfully explains a wide range of observations, including the cosmic microwave background (CMB) \cite{Hin,Pla}, baryon acoustic oscillations (BAO) \cite{Eis,Ala,Bos}, and large-scale structure (LSS) \cite{Hey,Des1}, some important problems suffered by it, such as the cosmological constant problem \cite{Wei2,Car}, the Hubble tension between the early and late universe observational data \cite{Ver,DiV,Rie}, and recent tensions in the growth rate of structures and the value of $\sigma_8$ \cite{Asg,Boy,Pou,Pan}, have motivated the exploration of alternative cosmological theories.
+We propose MCG, which is a conformally invariant theory of gravity in which the gravitational action is the sum of the Weyl action with the Einstein-Hilbert action conformally coupled to a scalar dilaton field \cite{Far4}, as a potential candidate to address such challenges.

-So far, it has been shown that the MCG cosmological model fits well with the Type Ia supernovae (SNIa) data without the cosmological constant problem \cite{Far5}, predicts the observed primordial abundances of light elements \cite{Far6}, passes the generalized second law of thermodynamics test \cite{Far7} and has a big bang singularity that is quantumly harmless \cite{Far3}.
-Here, we explore the formation of cosmic structures by analyzing the growth of the MCG matter density perturbations.
+The study of MCG is motivated by the search for a gravitational theory that simultaneously possesses consistent high-energy and low-energy limits.
+At the quantum level, the conformal coupling between the dilaton and the Ricci scalar ensure the unitarity of the theory despite the presence of a massive spin-$2$ ghost field \cite{Far1}, while the Weyl-squared term provides the higher-derivative structure necessary for renormalizability \cite{Far2,Far3}.
+After spontaneous conformal symmetry breaking, the theory reproduces general relativity at low energies \cite{Far9}.
+In addition, it has been shown so far that the MCG cosmological model fits well with the Type Ia supernovae (SNIa) data without the cosmological constant problem \cite{Far5}, predicts the observed primordial abundances of light elements \cite{Far6}, passes the generalized second law of thermodynamics test \cite{Far7} and has a big bang singularity that is quantumly harmless \cite{Far3}.
+However, the problem of cosmic structure formation in MCG has not yet been fully explored.

+In this work, we investigate the evolution of cosmological density perturbations in MCG and analyze whether the theory can support the growth of structures.
+We first derive the relativistic continuity and Euler equations for a conformal fermionic fluid directly from the conservation of the energy-momentum tensor.
+We then obtain the perturbed MCG cosmological equations and derive the corresponding linear perturbation equation.